from an Aesthetic Realism public seminar, with a discussion of the life & work of the 19th century educator who founded the American kindergarten

 Elizabeth Peabody was intensely independent—a fact she wrote of often—and was proud of her intellect.
 She impressed people, but, writes Tharp, at 19 she “knew just a little too much Greek, Latin and Hebrew to be popular [with young men],…and for the first time in her life, it bothered her.”
 Early in the 19th century, women were just beginning to be allowed the right to an education, their own opinions, and careers outside the home.
 However, as a woman who once tried to use knowledge to have a big effect on men, I think Miss Peabody was unsure about whether to use her intellect to be kind to a man, or to be superior.
 It seems one man did ask her to marry him.
 Though very little is known about this, the biographers say she felt her independence was threatened—and she refused him.

 After this, she had deep friendships with some of the most admirable men of her time, including a life-long friendship with Ralph Waldo Emerson, whose work and criticism of her writing she valued.
-The educator Horace Mann—who later married her sister Mary—benefited from her thought about education, which encouraged him to be a force for public schools in America.
+The educator Horace Mann, who later married her sister Mary, benefited from her thought about education, which encouraged him to be a force for public schools in America.
 She was a close friend to the Unitarian minister William Ellery Channing, whose sermons stirred her so much, she insisted on copying them out so they could be preserved. —This is an instance of managing for a kind purpose.

 But she could be consumed by her friendships—writing many long, effusive letters to these men.
 Mary wrote of how she saw Channing, who was married: “He is too much your whole happiness.”
 I believe Elizabeth Peabody was troubled by her desire to be indispensable to a person she saw as important.
 Tharp describes her as wanting to be “beholden to no one, but in a position to help others.”

-I know Elizabeth Peabody would have felt understood, as I did, by these questions I had the privilege to hear from Aesthetic Realism Chairman of Education Ellen Reiss in a class that changed how I saw kindness and love.
+I know Elizabeth Peabody would have felt understood, as I did, by these questions I had the privilege to hear from Aesthetic Realism Chair of Education Ellen Reiss in a class that changed how I saw kindness and love.
 Ms. Reiss asked me what criticism I had heard from men.
 I answered, “They’ve said I am very glad to be useful to them, but that I don’t like use to come to me from them.”
-“Do you think if we don’t want people to be useful to us, we can’t wholly want to be useful to them?”
+She asked, “Do you think if we don’t want people to be useful to us, we can’t wholly want to be useful to them?”
 I wasn’t sure why, and she explained:

 If we want to be useful to a person, the question is, useful about what?
 Do we really want his life to be as good as it can be?
 Part of a person’s life being good is for that person to have a meaning that is unlimited.
-But if we don’t want him to have meaning for us, we don’t wholly want him to have meaning; so, there is something not wholly useful.
+But if we don’t want him to have meaning for us, we don’t wholly want him to have meaning; so there is something not wholly useful.
 You have to see the opposites can’t be divided so easily.

-As I saw that my desire not to get deep usefulness from another person was really mean and also not intelligent—stopping me from caring for a man as I hoped to—I began to feel free, and more confident.
+As I saw that my desire not to get deep usefulness from another person was really mean and also not intelligent—stopping me from caring for a man as I hoped to—I began to feel freer, and more confident.
 I came to feel that these words, in which Ms. Reiss described an important goal of mine, stand for me: “I am Leila Rosen.
 I am very hopeful about love because I know I really want men to be stronger.”

 This feeling has made possible a marriage I cherish to Alan Shapiro, who is a musician and teacher.
 I am proud to need him: his good nature and depth, his keen perception of the world and of me, his desire to be kind.
 We’re both very grateful to have met and be studying together the education that changed both of our lives so deeply, and can make for real happiness and kindness in people everywhere.